Greek police detain 20 DHKP-C suspects, seize heavy arms in anti-terror operation

-Greek counterterrorism police detained more than 20 terrorist DHKP-C-linked suspects in raids carried out in the capital Athens and confiscated heavy weaponry including anti-tank arms, reports said Thursday.
+Greek counterterrorism police detained more than 20 terrorist Revolutionary People's Liberation Party-Front (DHKP-C) linked suspects in raids carried out in the capital Athens and confiscated heavy weaponry including anti-tank arms, reports said Thursday.

 The DHKP-C, although less influential in Turkey than other terrorist organizations such as the PKK, still represents a considerable threat to the country's security.
 The group is an offshoot of a Marxist-Leninist movement – Dev Sol (Revolutionary Left) – that was established in the 1970s and claimed responsibility for a series of high-profile murders, including the assassination of nationalist politician Gün Sazak and former Prime Minister Nihat Erim in 1980.
 The DHKP-C was founded in 1994 and was involved in the assassinations of several intelligence officials and Özdemir Sabancı, a member of the Sabancı family, one of the richest families in Turkey that owns a large conglomerate of companies.